Thiru-G/WattWatch_Datasheet/README.md

 # WattWatch Dataset: Electricity Consumer Behavior Monitoring and Feedback for Energy Conservation Using IoT

 Welcome to the WattWatch dataset repository!
-This dataset is part of our capstone project, "WattWatch: Electricity Consumer Behavior Monitoring and Feedback for Energy Conservation Using IoT."
+This dataset is part of our research project, "WattWatch: Electricity Consumer Behavior Monitoring and Feedback for Energy Conservation Using IoT."
 It supports our energy management system by providing real-time data insights on consumer electricity consumption, enabling personalized feedback, and fostering energy conservation behaviors.

 ### Project Summary